larryhastings/big/README.md

 <dl><dd>

-A tuple of `bytes` objects, representing every line-breaking whitespace whitespace character recognized by the Python `bytes` object.
+A tuple of `bytes` objects, representing every line-breaking whitespace character recognized by the Python `bytes` object.

 Useful as a `separator` argument for **big** functions that accept one, e.g. [the **big** "multi-" family of functions,](#the-multi--family-of-string-functions)